bgrid-berkeley/bGridDatabaseTools/README.md

 GRANT CREATE, CONNECT on DATABASE weather_forecastio TO dgrid;
 ```

-Permissions must be granted separately for each table in a database, despite the database "owner"
+Permissions must be granted separately for each table in a database, even if yo've changed the database "owner."
-The following command grants permission of selecting and updating tables in the weather_forecastio database, assuming that the user is currently logged on to this database.
+The following command grants permission of selecting and updating tables in the weather_forecastio database, assuming that the user is currently logged in to the weather_forecastio.

 ```
 GRANT SELECT, INSERT, UPDATE on "locations","dailyData","hourlyData" TO dgrid;